Skip to content

 Step 7 — Access the live URL

-When all 8 gates pass, the agent confirms success and provides:
+When the deployment finishes successfully, the agent confirms in chat and provides:

 • Cloud Run URL — the direct *.run.app endpoint